April 3, 2024

 By Simon J. Lau

 Along the way, we made a pit stop in Tucson.
-Arizona’s transportation infrastructure stands out compared to California’s, with well-maintained roads and innovative use of solar energy.
-Here, solar panels also serve as shaded parking spaces, a clever dual-purpose solution.
-It was here that Bruno and I indulged in a 25-minute cat nap. 😴
+Arizona’s transportation infrastructure really stands out compared to California’s, with well-maintained roads and smart use of solar energy.
+In some lots, solar panels double as shaded parking spaces, a clever two-for-one solution.
+Bruno and I took the opportunity to indulge in a 25-minute cat nap.

 Finally, our route from Yuma to Bisbee (379 miles or 610 km).